-Flying on the first-ever transatlantic jet engine flight
+Flying on the first-ever trans-Atlantic jetliner flight

 "I used to try and stay on the Tokyo-Australia line, because we had Rome, Beirut, places like that, which to me were far more interesting than going to New York," she says.

 Over the years Thorne's friends and family "got used to" her jet setting adventures, she says.
-Her career was part of a new chapter, the Jet Age, where fast transatlantic travel became an everyday reality.
+Her career was part of a new chapter, the Jet Age, where fast trans-Atlantic travel became an everyday reality.

 She's thrilled, she says, to return to British Airways HQ to relive her high-flying youth.